AhmadNourelddine/furnifuture/README.md

 > There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

 ### User Stories
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to browse furniture, so that I can find the best product
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to sell my used furniture find a purchase
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to promote my furniture shipping service, so that I can find more clients online

 <br><br>